 ...
-The Keweenaw Mountain Lodge sits on all 3 of these areas
+The Keweenaw Mountain Lodge sits in all 3 of these areas

-...at the Keweenaw Mountain Lodge, sustainable tourism initiatives supported by our customers, along with Visit Keweenaw, WUPPDR, EGLE, MEDC (Office of Future), and Next Energy.
+...at the Keweenaw Mountain Lodge, sustainable tourism initiatives are supported by our customers, along with Visit Keweenaw, WUPPDR, EGLE, MEDC (Office of Future Mobility and Electrification), Next Energy, and more.